COMMUNITY SUPPORTED AGRICULTURE MEMBER AGREEMENT

 Our growing season is divided into two 12-week CSA seasons:

-Fall Season share: October 28th through early January 13th
+Fall Season share: November 11th through January 27th

-Spring Season share: January 20th through early April 7th
+Spring Season share: February 3rd through April 28th

 This division allows members to try out the concept of a CSA, without committing to the entire season.